Snorkeling Pompion Caye – Conch, Nurse Shark, Rays

 We also found a graveyard of conch shells.
 Clearly this is where someone who collected conch used to dump their shells.

-When snorkeling Pompion Caye we noticed that the coral here had seen better days.
-We noticed a lot of dead Elkhorn Coral, and the reef was just not in as good of health as farther north.
+While snorkeling Pompion Caye we noticed that the coral here had seen better days.
+We noticed a lot of dead Elkhorn Coral, and the reef was just not in as good of health as ones we snorkeled farther north.
 This may be partly because of the water conditions.
 This far south in Belize you start to see the effects of fresh water from the southern rivers in Belize mingling with the sea water.
 Basically the visibility is not as good in the southern areas, particularly as you get closer to the mainland.